phish108/empxl/doc/index.md

 - VREPEAT(value, n_times) - repeats a value n-times as a column vector
 - HREPEAT(value, n_times) - repeats a value n-times as a line vector

-- MTRIAG(size) - creates a triangonal matrix of size with diagnoal values
-- MTRIAG.FLEX(size, lower, strict) - creates lower and upper triangle matrices.
+- MTRIAG(size, lower, strict) - creates lower and upper triangle matrices.
 If strict is TRUE, then the diagonal values are 0.
+- MTRACE(matrix) - compute the trace of a matrix

 - STAT.SIGN(value) - implements the sign function that returns -1, 0, or 1 for a given value

+- STAT.CORRECT.PVALUE.NORM(p_value, alternative) - Adjusts a P-Value to the given alternative

 ### Internal helper functions

 #### Group Functions

-Group functions are needed because the *FUNCTION*IFS() functions do not work inside LAMBDA and LET functions.
+Group functions are needed only because the *FUNCTION*IFS() functions do not work inside LAMBDA and LET functions.

 - EMPXL.GROUP.SUM(values, groups)
 - EMPXL.GROUP.MEAN(values, groups)
 - EMPXL.GROUP.MEDIAN(values, groups)
 - EMPXL.GROUP.MIN(values, groups)
 - EMPXL.GROUP.MAX(values, groups)
+- EMPXL.GROUP.COUNT(groups)
 - EMPXL.GROUP.STDEV(values, groups)